lierdakil/pandoc-crossref/README.md

 automated build script, and as such, provided as-is, with zero guarantees.

+Alternatively, you can use a version provided by a third party.
+At the time of writing, pandoc-crossref is provided on the following platforms (that I am aware of):

+-   Arch Linux
+-   NixOS or Nix package manager (via `nixpkgs.haskellPackages` attribute)
+-   MacOS (via homebrew)
+-   Gentoo Linux (via gentoo-haskell overlay)

 ### Notice Fedora users

 `cabal-install` package is not enough to build pandoc-crossref (see